MarkMichon1/BitGlitter-Python/README.md

 + **Supports streams up to ~1 EB in size, or ~4.3B frames:**  In other words, there is no practical limit to the stream's size.
-+ **Compression Added:** This is done automatically, so don't worry about putting your files in a rar or zip prior to sending.
++ **Compression added:** This is done automatically, so don't worry about putting your files in a rar or zip prior to sending.
-+ **Encryption Added:** Optional AES-256 encryption to protect your files.
-Passwords are hashed with scrypt, parameters can be customized for your needs.
++ **Encryption added:** Optional AES-256 encryption to protect your files.
+Passwords are hashed with `scrypt`, parameters can be customized for your needs.
-+ **File Masking:**  Optional ability to mask what files are included in the stream.
++ **File masking:**  Optional ability to mask what files are included in the stream.
 Only those who successfully grab the stream (and decrypt it if applicable) will know of its contents.

 ### Outputted Files